awsm

 Internships & Scholarships

-The application period for summer 2023 has closed.
-The winners will be announced this spring.
-Contact the AWSM internship/scholarship team or the AWSM board if you have any questions about the program.
+The application period for AWSM's 2025 Scholars program closed in December.
+Contact the AWSM board if you have any questions about the program.

 special thanks